pedrozampier/smart_cert/README.md

-## Problem Track
+## Smart Cert

-"Problem Track" is the ultimate solution for organizations seeking to enhance their problem resolution processes, drive operational efficiency, and deliver exceptional customer experiences.
+"Smart Cert" is the ultimate solution for organizations seeking to enhance their certification processes, drive operational efficiency, and deliver exceptional quality and compliance.

 ### Dependências